 Sensory bottles are great crafts for adults with disabilities because there is something for everyone.
 Each sensory bottle can be tailored to the needs of the individual making them.

-You can incorporate objects inside that make sounds, are visually appealing, and you can touch and shake the bottle for a tactile experience.
+You can incorporate objects inside that make sounds and are visually appealing, and you can touch and shake the bottle for a tactile experience.

 #11.
 Tie-Dye